scalesocket/scalesocket/docs/man/usage.md

 ScaleSocket can expose a JSON endpoint for retrieving rooms and their metadata.

+When `--framing` is set to JSON, additional metadata can be set by the server using messages with a `_meta: true` field.
 This is useful for building a lobby or room list.

 See the [CLI Reference](/man/cli.md) and the `--api` flag for details.